A Mathematical Analysis of Hydra

 Fig. 10.
 Changes in bacterial composition through time. (a) Pie diagram of the composition of the Hydra holobiont immediately and 15 weeks after hatching. (b) Relative abundance of bacterial OTUs through time (15 weeks).
 OTUs below 10% in every sample were not plotted.
 Note: Curvibacter (OTU 942) has a sharp increase at week 2, declines and finally becomes the dominant bacteria in adult Hydra (Franzenburg et al., 2013).

 Fig. 11.
-Profiling of the assembly of bacterial communities through time. (a) Principal coordinate analysis of Pearson’s distances between Hydra bacterial clusters at week 0,1,2,3,4-15.
+Profiling of the assembly of bacterial communities through time. (a) Principal coordinate of Pearson’s distances between Hydra bacterial clusters at week 0,1,2,3,4-15.
 The axis indicates the percent variation explained by the principal coordinate analysis. (b) Mean Pearson’s correlation between the microbiota OTU in each week compared with an adult profile from four independent adult polyps (clonal propagation for 1 year).
 Note: At week 2, the Pearson’s correlation peaks before dropping (Franzenburg et al., 2013).

 Additionally, researchers performed a principal coordinate analysis to graphically show that distinct microbial communities formed clear clusters at different points in time (Franzenburg et al., 2013).
-Notably, the Hydra holobiont directly after hatching differs significantly from the one in week 1, 2 or 3 (Fig. 11a).
-However, after week 4, the holobiont is shown to have stabilized to that of a mature Hydra microbiota (Fig. 11a).
-Equally, the principal coordinate analysis also indicates that the bacterial community in week two closely resembles that of an adult hydra, which is supported by a high Pearson’s correlation represented by the peak in week two (Fig. 11a,b).
+Notably, the Hydra holobiont directly after hatching differs significantly from the one in week 1, 2 or 3 (Fig. 11.a).
+However, after week 4, the holobiont is shown to have stabilized to that of a mature Hydra microbiota (Fig. 11.a).
+Equally, the principal coordinate analysis also indicates that the bacterial community in week two closely resembles that of an adult hydra, which is supported by a high Pearson’s correlation represented by the peak in week two (Fig. 11.a,b).
 Thus, the assembly of bacterial communities in Hydra polyps can be characterized by a general decrease in diversity with age, with high abundance of Flavobacterium initially and Curvibacter as the organism matures.
 A sharp increase in diversity at around week 4 can be associated with the fluctuating communities of various bacteria fighting for a niche, while the decrease in diversity around week two might be explained by the sudden transient similarity of the microbiota with that of adult polyps (Franzenburg et al., 2013).

 Mathematical modeling of holobiont colonisation

 To better understand the rules and factors driving the development of the bacterial community in Hydra, researchers developed a mathematical model to mimic the conditions and events experimentally obtained.
-More precisely, the model is based on the replicator-colonizer approach which models the deterministic interaction between bacterial communities in a competitive environment through time (Fig. 12a,b) (Franzenburg et al., 2013).
-To simplify the enormous diversity and complexity of the Hydra holobiont, the model reduced the hundreds of microbial species to four manageable, distinct members and assumed that their interactions are pairwise only (Fig. 12a) (Franzenburg et al., 2013).
-From this, three main scenarios were analyzed (Fig. 12c-e).
+More precisely, the model is based on the replicator-colonizer approach which models the deterministic interaction between bacterial communities in a competitive environment through time (Fig. 12.a,b) (Franzenburg et al., 2013).
+To simplify the enormous diversity and complexity of the Hydra holobiont, the model reduced the hundreds of microbial species to four manageable, distinct members and assumed that their interactions are pairwise only (Fig. 12.a) (Franzenburg et al., 2013).
+From this, three main scenarios were analyzed (Fig. 12.c-e).

 Fig. 12.
 Replicator-colonizer mathematical model of bacterial colonization process in Hydra. (a) mathematical model with 4 bacterial members (n=4) interacting pairwise depending on their fitness and the colonization rate λ(t). (b) Basic dynamic replicator-colonizer equation. (c-e) Qualitative colonization patterns produced through the model. (c) Constant type-specific fitness values with colonization rate λ=0.02. (d) Abundance-dependent bacterial fitness with λ=0.02 creating a cyclic pattern. (e) Abundance-dependent bacterial fitness with colonization rate (\lambda(t) = 0.02e^{-\frac{t}{20}}) resulting in a cyclic pattern yielding a dominant bacterial type (Franzenburg et al., 2013).

-The first one assumed constant type-specific fitness values, where the growth and colonization rate were constant, and the most competitive bacteria is the type with the highest growth rate (Fig. 12c).
+The first one assumed constant type-specific fitness values, where the growth and colonization rate were constant, and the most competitive bacteria is the type with the highest growth rate (Fig. 12.c).
 However, the resulting colonization pattern did not match the one found experimentally as the dominant bacteria does not undergo temporary decrease in abundance like Curvibacter doesaround week 3 and 8 (Fig. 10b, 12c) (Franzenburg et al., 2013).
-As a result, the second scenario portrayed an abundance-dependent bacterial fitness, where the most numerous bacteria were at a disadvantage and the least abundant one was at an advantage (Fig. 12d).
+As a result, the second scenario portrayed an abundance-dependent bacterial fitness, where the most numerous bacteria were at a disadvantage and the least abundant one was at an advantage (Fig. 12.d).
 This caused a sinusoidal oscillatory colonization pattern that replicated the decline in abundance observed previously, but it did not lead to a singular dominant bacterium colonizing most of the host (Fig. 10b, 12d) (Franzenburg et al., 2013).
-Therefore, the last scenario included the abundance-dependent bacterial fitness and a time-dependent, decaying exponential colonization rate, \lambda(t) = \lambda_0 e^{-\frac{t}{\tau}}, with a decay constant (τ) related to either the environment or the host (Fig. 15e).
+Therefore, the last scenario included the abundance-dependent bacterial fitness and a time-dependent, decaying exponential colonization rate, \lambda(t) = \lambda_0 e^{-\frac{t}{\tau}}, with a decay constant (τ) related to either the environment or the host (Fig. 15.e).
 Finally, this successfully qualitatively reproduced the cyclic competition pattern with, in the end, a single stable dominant bacterium that is temporarily present in high numbers early during the assembly process, but then, declines before occupying most niches (Fig. 10b, 12e) (Franzenburg et al., 2013).

 Consequently, given that this colonization pattern mimicked that of the experimental data, the assembly of microbial communities in Hydra polyps may be influenced by bacterial interactions based on abundance-dependent fitness and an environmentally or host-derived factor that modulates the colonization rate (Franzenburg et al., 2013).
 As such, using mathematical models, it is shown that Hydra evolved a fascinating design solution to the problem of regulating microbial communities.
 Indeed, by developing niches for certain bacteria and utilizing either an environmentally or host-derived factor influencing the colonization rate, Hydra polyps can selectively shape their microbiota in favor of a single dominant symbiotic bacterial species, while benefiting from the abundance-dependent fitness of bacterial interactions to maintain a minimum of diversity as they gradually mature.

-Hydra Topology
+Hydra topology

 Introduction to biotopology